sonic-net/SONiC/doc/vlan/switchport-mode-support/Switchport Mode and VLAN CLI Enhancement.md

 Unit testing will be done at two levels CLI level and Functional Level

 CLI Level Tests
-* Verify CLI to set the mode of an interface to access or trunk
+* Verify CLI to set the mode of an interface or a PortChannel to access or trunk
 * Verify CLI to add a comma separated list of vlan(s)
-* Verify CLI to add all vlan(s) except given vlan to member port
+* Verify CLI to add all vlan(s) except given vlan to member port or portchannel
 * Verify CLI to delete list of vlan(s)
 * Verify CLI to delete all vlans except given comma separated list of vlan(s)

 Functional Level Tests
 * Verify that port modes are set .
 * Verify that multiple vlan(s) or range of vlan(s) can be added.
-* Verify that multiple vlan member(s) can be added on a trunk port.
+* Verify that multiple vlan member(s) can be added on a trunk port or on trunk portchannel.
 * Verify intra-vlan communication between hosts on a single switch
 * Verify intra-vlan communication between hosts on two different switches
 * Repeat above step for different vlans

 ### Future Work
  The scope of this HLD is limited to Switchport  Mode “Access” and “Trunk”.
 In future, support for “Hybrid” will also be provided.